dantheman81/DRP_project/README.md

 3. Go to http://0.0.0.0:3001/

-## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1.)
-In which countries are the developers most happy?

-2.)
-Does the provided equipment seem to influence the job satisfaction?

-3.)
-Are developers that are able to invest a lot of time in improving their tooling more happy than the average developers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.

 ## File Descriptions <a name="files"></a>

-There is a notebooks available here to showcase work related to the above questions.
+There is notebooks available here to showcase the work how to find .
 The notebooks is exploratory in searching through the data pertaining to the questions showcased by the section for each question.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@dan.gunnarsson/factors-for-developer-job-satisfaction-c2865e6c4373).
+- app
+| - template
+| |- master.html  # main page of web app
+| |- go.html  # classification result page of web app
+|- run.py  # Flask file that runs app

+- data
+|- disaster_categories.csv  # data to process
+|- disaster_messages.csv  # data to process
+|- process_data.py # python program to load and process the input data
+|- InsertDatabaseName.db   # database to save clean data to

+- models
+|- train_classifier.py # python program to build and train a pipeline to predict which categories are matched by one message.
+|- classifier.pkl  # saved model

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-I give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+I give credit to Figure 8 for the data and Udacity for the project description and ideas.
 Otherwise, feel free to use the code here as you would like!